Library Announcements

 Playaway Collection

 The Greenville Public Library is pleased to announce a new in-house collection for young readers.
 Thanks to an Illinois State Library Grant, we were able to purchase Playaways.
 The Grant was awarded to the Greenville Public Library in the amount of $2750.
 We were able to buy a total of 55 Playaways for juveniles and teens to enjoy.
 Playaway is the pre-loaded audiobook that gives patrons the portability and freedom to listen to audiobooks anytime, anywhere.
 Playaway's universal audio jack is compatible with headphones and auxiliary cords.
 If earbuds are needed, a pair may be purchased at the library for 50 cents.
-Click here to see a list of the Playaways that are in our collection.
 If we don't have the title you are looking for, it may be available through interlibrary loan.

 The Library purchased several adult Playaways in 2022.
 With advancements in technology, CD players are not as common.
 New cars and new laptops are examples of items that may no longer have CD players.
 Playaways can be used with earbuds and/or plugged into sound sources (using an auxiliary cable).